stspro/aws-terraforms-lkomm/README.md

 - 👋 Hi, I’m @stspro
 - 👀 I’m interested in ...DevOps CI/CD and AWS
-- 🌱 I’m currently enriching DecOps Processes ...
+- 🌱 I’m currently enriching DevOps Processes ...

 <!---
 stspro/stspro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.